 - Free: 1 hour/month, 100 AI credits, 720p export with watermark

-- Creator ($12/mo): 10 hours/month, 400 AI credits, 1080p export
+- Creator ($12 per month): 10 hours/month, 400 AI credits, 1080p export

-- Pro ($24/mo): 30 hours/month, 800 AI credits, full AI access, 4K export
+- Pro ($24 per month): 30 hours/month, 800 AI credits, full AI access, 4K export

-- Business ($50/mo): 40 hours/month, 1500 AI credits, team features
+- Business ($50 per month): 40 hours/month, 1500 AI credits, team features

 3. Camtasia - Best for Professional Training Content

+Camtasia is the best screen recorder for professional training content, pairing a multi-track timeline with cursor effects, quiz interactions, and 4K export at a $169 one-time or $499 per year price.
 TechSmith’s Camtasia represents the traditional approach to screen recording - record now, edit extensively later.
 While it lacks the AI innovation of Descript or the async workflow of Loom, Camtasia remains unmatched for creating polished, professional training videos and software tutorials.

 What Makes Camtasia Stand Out